Yoga for the menopause – stretches to soothe your symptoms

 Are inverted postures safe if I am having hot flushes?

-“Standing forward-fold poses, where the head is lower than your heart, can cause a rush of blood to your head.
+She says: “Standing forward-fold poses, where the head is lower than your heart, can cause a rush of blood to your head.
 This may trigger a hot flush or headache, so try to avoid these if those are issues for you.

 “There are other restorative inverted poses you can try instead.
 For example, you can lie on your back with your legs raised up against a chair or a wall.
 This is perfect for calming your nervous system, helps restore energy if you are feeling fatigued and can aid in preparing your body for sleep.”